TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 * <a class="knowledge-check-links" href="#simulating-user-events">How would you test for a click event with `userEvent`?</a>
 * <a class="knowledge-check-links" href="#advantage-snapshot-tests">What is the advantage of snapshot tests?</a>
 * <a class="knowledge-check-links" href="#disadvantage-snapshot-tests">What are the disadvantages of snapshot tests?</a>

+### Additional Resources

+This section contains helpful links to other content.
+It isn't required, so consider it supplemental.

+- This [tutorial on Testing React Apps by Academind](https://academind.com/tutorials/testing-react-apps) is a great overview of what you've learned.
+It goes into testing async code and callbacks which we haven't covered yet.
+Though you should be able to follow along using your previous knowledge.

+- This [Intro to React Testing Library video](https://www.youtube.com/watch?v=YQLn7ycfzEo) for a hands-on tutorial.